-What Subjects to Prepare for GS in Judiciary
+Which Subjects to Prepare for GS in Judiciary

 General studies is considered as deep as the ocean.
-You can never say that I have covered or completed the whole GS.
+You can never say that I have covered or completed the whole GS!
 But this is the real beauty and charm of this subject.
 The more you study it, the more it attracts your curiosity.

 1. History: You need to cover ancient, modern, and medieval history for the exam.
-As per past year question papers, the questions were mostly asked from ancient and modern history.
+As per past year’s question papers, the questions were mostly asked from ancient and modern history.
 You may refer to NCERT books, Bipan Chandra for modern history and Lucent.

 5. Current Affairs: This section of the paper is always challenging.
-You can only predict from which area questions can be asked, but can’t be sure of it.
+You can only predict from which area questions can be asked but can’t be sure of it.
 Studying from sources like Pratiyogita Darpan and newspapers can be helpful.
 Nowadays, even apps are available for getting updates on current issues.

 Note: Lucent books are advisable for covering GS.

-Importance of GS in Judicial Exam 2020
+Importance of GS in Judicial Exams

-GS paper is an integral part of the judicial services exam both for preliminary and mains.
+GS paper is an integral part of the judicial services exam, both for preliminary and mains.
 In preliminary, you get multiple-choice questions, and in mains, subjective questions are asked.